for the degree of Master of Arts in French

 phone: (217) 333-2020

 The Department of French and Italian offers graduate programs leading to the Master of Arts and the Doctor of Philosophy degrees in French and in Italian.
-Candidates for the master's degree may specialize in French Studies, French Linguistics, French Language Learning, or Italian.
-Candidates for the doctoral degree in French may choose one of three specializations: French Studies, French Linguistics, or Second Language Acquisition and Teacher Education (SLATE).
+Candidates for the master's degree may specialize in French Studies, French Applied Linguistics, or Italian.
+Candidates for the doctoral degree in French may choose one of three specializations: French Studies, French Applied Linguistics, or Second Language Acquisition and Teacher Education (SLATE).

 Graduate Degree Programs in French & Italian

 Students considering admission to the master's program should usually have had a college major in French.
 Applicants should apply online (www.grad.illinois.edu/admissions/apply) and submit an academic statement of purpose (maximum 1000 words), a personal statement (maximum 500 words), three letters of recommendation, and two writing samples (5-10 pages each), at least one of which must be in French.
 Original transcripts showing all undergraduate and graduate work completed should be sent to SLCL Graduate Student Services.
 Graduate Record Examination (GRE) scores are required of all domestic applicants and should be submitted to institution code 1836.
 International applicants who have taken the GRE are encouraged to submit their scores as well.
 Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and must score at least 79 on the internet-based test (iBT); they must also pass the speaking sub-section of the iBT with a minimum score of 24 (http://www.grad.illinois.edu/Admissions/instructions/04c.cfm).
 Admission for the spring semester is rare.
 Students seeking admission to the Ph.D. program with a Master of Arts degree earned elsewhere are expected to have a minimum 3.5 grade point average in graduate coursework.
-The master's degree should be in French literature, French studies, or French linguistics.
-Candidates seeking admission to the Ph.D. specialization in Second Language Acquisition and Teacher Education may hold a Master of Arts in Teaching degree instead.
+The master's degree should be in an equivalent of a degree in French Studies or French Applied Linguistics.
+Candidates seeking admission to the Ph.D. specialization in Second Language Acquisition and Teacher Education may hold a Master of Arts in Teaching degree.

 For more information about how to apply, see https://frit.illinois.edu/admissions/french-graduate-admissions.
 Application questions may be directed to SLCL Graduate Student Services at firstname.lastname@example.org.